binfalse/GEMtractor/docs/application-note/README.md

 ## Conclusion

 The GEMtractor is good!
+It's the best GEMtractor people have ever seen.

 even though the gemtractor was build for genome scale metabolic networks, it is basically applicable to any sbml model.
 You won't get useful enzyme networks, as kinetic models typically lack the gene association annotations, but you can still trim models to focus on submodels or extract the reaction centric network to analyze these...